aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     - If you want to remove the region from your command line, you can:
         - Type: “aws configure” from command prompt, hit {enter} (key), {enter} (secret), enter: ca-central-1, {enter}

-??? faq "I ran the state machine but it failed when it tried to delete the default VPC?"
+??? faq "1.1.14.
+I ran the state machine but it failed when it tried to delete the default VPC?"

     #### I ran the state machine but it failed when it tried to delete the default VPC?
 The state machine cannot delete the default VPC (Error: VPC has dependencies and cannot be deleted)